ouspg/CryptoCourse/Week4Exercises/README.md

 At first, badly selected hashing algorithm did not sound **that** bad, there is another flaw on the source code (see `security.py`) on `parse_session` method: it might not be perfect on parsing the cookie, and with combination of bad security assumptions for this case, it can lead for unexpected things.

-**The task here** is to implement length extension attack on the web application.

-**Can you access route `/admin/top-secret` just by modifying the cookie of the guest user?**
+**The task here** is to implement length extension attack on the web application, by modifying authentication cookie. **Can you access the route `/admin/top-secret` by only modifying the cookie of the guest user?**

 In this case, we have access for hashed password (or secret,) of the admin user, which still should be normally unusable for authentication because of the signature checks.

-> You should return source code and shortly explain main mechanic on here; what you did.
-You can use existing tools for calculating new signatures.
+> You should return source code and shortly explain main mechanic on here; what you did. **You can use existing tools for calculating new signatures.** Implementing own code for extending hash value with new data could be very challenging.
+You can get partial grade by reporting everything what you tried, even if it was not fully successful.

 **Disclaimer:** don't use app as example for many cases.
 For password hashing, proper algorithm such as [Argon2](https://en.wikipedia.org/wiki/Argon2) with salting should be used, which resists brute forcing.